Wednesday, February 8, 2023

 Buddha’s Birthday Festival

 In late May, on the 8th day of the fourth lunar month, comes the Buddha’s birthday or Chopail.
-It is a public holiday and celebrated as an aesthetically beautiful custom involving hanging lanterns and temple visits.
+It is a public holiday and is celebrated as an aesthetically beautiful custom involving hanging lanterns and temple visits.
 It is also called as “Lantern Festival” because downtown and streets to the temple are decorated with stunning colorful paper lanterns, even in shapes of animals, dragons, and replicas of the Buddha himself.

 buddha's birthday